Director Aaryaan Saxena’s film conveys an emotional idea but fails miserably in making even miniscule impact

 The second half takes a turn in the plot, although not plausible, but taking an emotional stride, does some good for the plot.
 Some talk of a woman and her frame of mind, her dynamics with a new man in her life, the daughter reacting to the new situation and so on- there is some action happening.
 But not much to fade the agony off.

 You can’t believe Sharman Joshi, who appears in the interval point here, has given us so many amazing films in the past.
 Why did he sign this one?
 Is he out of work to this harsh level?
-He has been our favourite.
+He has been our favorite.
 And here, you refuse to believe he is the same man.
 Performance wise, he is good.
 He comes across as a mature actor.
 But even his stint isn’t able to save the film from its own miseries.

 Bidita Bag does good in some parts, falls flat in some.
 She is just average.
-Zarina Wahab, on the other hand instills confidence in the plot and whenever she appears on screen, you expect atleast decent performance.
+Zarina Wahab, on the other hand instills confidence in the plot and whenever she appears on screen, you expect at least decent performance.
 She doesn’t disappoint.

 Same can be said for Shishir Sharma who in a very small role establishes faith in the scheme of performances.